All Episodes

 There's no doubt that this indoctrination is real, that this is what they want to do.

-And it is the saddest thing to look at the amount of money that we throw at education, more per capita than any other industrialized nation with the worst results.
+And it is the saddest thing to look at the amount of money that we throw at education, more per capita than any other industrialized nation, with the worst results.

-It is it is so easily fixed, so preventable.
+It is so easily fixed, so preventable.

-It's uh it's stunning.
+It's stunning.

-And I would take all social debate out of the classroom, and I first focus on making every American child proficient in math, reading, science, and the thing computers and the things that matter.
+And I'd first focus on making every American child proficient in math, reading, science, and the computers and the things that matter.

-And at that point, yeah, if we get to that point, we will have done a great service to our kids and our grandkids.
+And at that point, if we get to that point, we will have done a great service to our kids and our grandkids.

-It's never gonna happen because you have an unholy alliance that has existed now for decades and decades, and that is the the teachers' unions and the Democratic Party, and the teachers' unions' massive contributions to Democratic candidates.
+It's never going to happen because you have an unholy alliance that has existed now for decades and decades.

 It's a lot, and it's full control almost.